-Jonah Goldberg Biography
+Jonah Goldberg: Biography highlights

 A bestselling author and widely syndicated columnist, Jonah Goldberg is one of the most prominent political commentators in America today.
 A Fox News contributor and regular “Fox News All Star” on Special Report with Bret Baier, is known for blending humor and insight on the pressing issues of the day.

 Goldberg is a contributing editor to National Review, was the founding editor of National Review Online.
 He is also weekly columnist for the Los Angeles Times and his syndicated column appears regularly in the Chicago Tribune, Philadelphia Inquirer, San Francisco Chronicle, Kansas City Star, St. Louis Post-Dispatch, Washington Examiner, Miami Herald, Manchester Union Leader and scores of other newspapers.
 A fellow at the American Enterprise Institute, Goldberg was named by The Atlantic as one of the top 50 commentators in America.